thrnz/FTLEventTags1.6/README.md

 * [ Fleet-- ]

 The fleet is delayed by 2 jumps

+* Engi Hacker [ 10M 4D 3-6C ]

+Enemy ship names have also been tagged.
+For instance, the Engi Hacker has 10 missiles, 4 drone parts, and between 3 and 6 crewmembers.

 ## Quests
 To save space, Quests are generally tagged by name and not outcome.
 For reference, here is a list of all Quest beacon outcomes: